yoctoproject/poky/documentation/ref-manual/variables.rst

       certificate used for signing FIT image.

    :term:`UBOOT_SIGN_KEYNAME`
-      The name of keys used for signing U-boot FIT image stored in :term:`UBOOT_SIGN_KEYDIR` directory.
+      The name of keys used for signing U-Boot FIT image stored in :term:`UBOOT_SIGN_KEYDIR` directory.
 For e.g. dev.key key and dev.crt certificate stored in :term:`UBOOT_SIGN_KEYDIR` directory will have :term:`UBOOT_SIGN_KEYNAME` set to "dev".